The64thGamer/cheeseepedia/content/meta/intro-to-lost-media.md

 > 'Something different is happening at ShowBiz on Saturdays.
 [Rooster crowing, indescernable noise] What's more fun than Saturday mornings at ShowBiz?
 A birthday party breakfast at ShowBiz.
 [Children cheering]'

 The home video doesn't point the camera at any TVs during the segment, keeping the video lost media.
+Any other promotional material or offers for Saturday breakfasts at ShowBiz are also lost if they exist.